-For one, these types of stored procedures work very well with Azure Data Factory, as described in this document here.
+For one, these types of stored procedures work very well with Azure Data Factory, as described in this document.

-Looking at the source options of an ADF “Copy data” activity, we can see the option to use a table, query or a stored procedure.
+Looking at the source options of an ADF “Copy data” activity, we can see the option to use a table, query, or stored procedure.

 CREATE OR ALTER PROCEDURE spGetEmployees AS SET NOCOUNT ON; SELECT * FROM Employees; RETURN; GO